Virginia Axline was a 20th century psychologist who pioneered the use of play therapy, which remains a popular method for treating children.

-Axline in particular worked to develop her Non-Directive Approach to Play Therapy, in which she highlights eight distinct core principles:
+Axline worked extensively to develop her non-directive approach to play therapy, in which she identified eight distinct, core principles:

-1. The therapeutic relationship must be engaging and inviting and provide warmth and rapport at the earliest possible moment.
+- The therapeutic relationship must be engaging and inviting, providing warmth and rapport at the earliest possible moment.

-3. The therapeutic environment must be nonjudgmental in order for the child to feel uninhibited in his expression of emotions, feelings and behaviors.
+- The therapeutic environment must be nonjudgmental in order for the child to feel uninhibited in the expression of emotions, feelings, and behaviors.

-4. The therapist must be attentive and cognizant of the child’s behaviors in order to provide reflective behaviors back to the child so that he may develop self-awareness of his own behaviors.
+- The therapist must be attentive and cognizant of the child’s behaviors in order to provide reflective behaviors back to the child so that he or she may develop self-awareness.

-5. The therapist relies on the child’s own ability to find solutions to his own problems when they are available and understands that the child is solely responsible for the transformational choices he makes or does not make.
+- The therapist relies on the child’s ability to find solutions, when available, to his or her own problems and understands that the child is solely responsible for the transformational choices he or she makes or does not make.

-8. The only limitations and boundaries that are set are ones that ensure the therapeutic process stay genuine and that the child remains in the realm of reality and be aware of his purpose and role in the therapy.
+- The only limitations and boundaries that are set are ones that ensure the therapeutic process stay genuine and that the child remains in the realm of reality, aware of his or her purpose and role in the therapy.

 The approach of play therapy is still debated.
 Many experts believe that it is not possible to deliver any therapy through non-directive means.
 Therapy, in general, is designed to be directive for the purpose of methodology, boundaries, and safety.
 But in play therapy, the therapist should strive to be non-directive relative to interpretation, exploration, and solution.
 In addition, children, like adults, are receptive to various approaches to treatment and there is not one singular technique that will help all children.